flack/midgard-portable/README.md

    the properties of both classes, and an a class alias for the second name.
 Which class becomes the actual class depends on the order the files are read, so for all practical purposes, it's random right now

- - Links to non-ID fields are not supported in Doctrine.
-So any GUID-based links are currently not working, but a workaround for this will get implemented eventually
+ - Links to non-PK fields are not supported in Doctrine.
+So GUID-based link functionality is implemented in the adapter, which entails a performance penalty.
+Also, some cases (like parent GUID links) are not supported yet

  - Currently, it is not possible to run midgard-portable when the original Midgard extension is loaded.
 This is also a temporary problem that will get addressed